microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 // to validate this enhancement, beyond the usual mandatory unit tests?
 // Be sure to list any special platform or hardware requirements.

+Tests will be provided to ensure the right profile selection on expected environments:

+ 1. Execution in a VM shall select the `shared` profile
+ 1. Execution in a container shall select `dedicated` profile

+Other tests will be provided to validate the heuristics of the `dedicated` profile.

 Risks and Assumptions
 ---------------------